 3. Recommended CPU for Most Users

-Note that the AMD Ryzen 3 3100 and the 3300X do not feature an integrated GPU, therefore you will not be able to use the motherboard video out port with these CPUs.
-In other words, you will HAVE to invest in a dedicated graphics cards with these Ryzen CPUs.
+The AMD Ryzen 3 3100 and the 3300X do not feature an integrated GPU.
+Therefore, you cannot use the motherboard video out port with these CPUs.
+In other words, you must invest in dedicated graphics cards with these Ryzen CPUs.

-The Intel Core i3 10100 does feature the Intel UHD 630 integrated graphics card, but we recommend that you pair this CPU with a good dedicated graphics card for achieving higher than 200+ frame rates or playing on very high resolution.
+The Intel Core i3 10100 does feature the Intel UHD 630 integrated graphics card.
+Still, we recommend pairing this CPU with a good dedicated graphics card for achieving higher than 200+ frame rates or playing on very high resolution.

 4. Rocket League Streaming Gaming PC Build – High Performance

-If you plan to stream your game, then we recommend a CPU with a higher number of cores.
-We would recommend at least an Intel Core i5 11600K or the AMD Ryzen 5 5600X with their 6 cores and 12 threads.
+If you plan to stream your game, we recommend a CPU with more cores.
+We recommend at least an Intel Core i5 11600K or the AMD Ryzen 5 5600X with six cores and 12 threads.

 II.
 Graphics Card Requirements for Rocket League

-To explain, lets first create a baseline by using an integrated GPU.
+To explain, let’s first create a baseline using an integrated GPU.

 Setting the Baseline: Can Rocket League Run on an iGPU? – Testing on Intel HD 630